rust-lang/rls/architecture.md

 # Rust Language Server (RLS) - Architecture

 ## Preface
-In addition to the document below, the architecure overview can be found at @nrc's blog post [How the RLS works](https://www.ncameron.org/blog/how-the-rls-works/) (2017).
+In addition to the document below, an architecture overview can be found at @nrc's blog post [How the RLS works](https://www.ncameron.org/blog/how-the-rls-works/) (2017).
 While some bits have changed, the gist of it stays the same.

 Here, we'll try to explain in-depth about how RLS obtains the underlying data to drive its indexing features as the context for the upcoming IDE planning and discussion at the 2019 Rust All-Hands.